Business Interruption Insurance

 Business Interruption Insurance provides financial protection if your business is forced to stop functioning by an event that leads to physical damage or loss.

-Business Building and Contents Insurance will help you to pay to replace, repair or rebuild things that are physically lost, damaged or destroyed.
+Business Building and Contents Insurance will help you to replace, repair or rebuild things that are physically lost, damaged or destroyed.
 However, it won’t cover your loss of income or any other costs associated with forced inactivity.
-This is where Business Interruption Insurance comes into its own.
+This is where Business Interruption Insurance comes in.

-If your business is forced into downtime due to physical damage, it can help you to pay your workers, cover your drop in profits, pay the rent on an alternative location and even cover the cost of any loans you may have.
+If your business is forced into downtime due to physical damage, a Business Interruption claim can help you pay your workers, cover a drop in profits, pay the rent on an alternative location and even cover the cost of any loans you may have.
 This can help your business to cope with the difficult period of downtime before you can restart activity as normal.

 What does Business Interruption Insurance cover?

-Business Interruption Insurance typically covers events that damage your business premises or equipment, such as fire, floods or storms.
-They can also cover you if one of your suppliers or a neighbouring business suffers physical damage which then disrupts your own ability to trade.
+Business Interruption Insurance covers events that damage your business premises or equipment, such as fire, floods or storms.
+They can also cover you if one of your suppliers or a neighbouring business suffers physical damage that disrupts your ability to trade.

 To financially support you, the insurance can help you to pay for things such as a temporary move to a new location, operating costs, taxes and loan repayments.
 It will also reimburse you for the loss of profits and income.